ankumar/software-design/README.md

 :arrow_up: A Thread inside a company **experimenting, learning & changing [1]** & an instance of organic influence from public domain & open source.
 The **cognitive load, Distributed [2]** is how we should think about acceleration of 10+ years and 100s of man years of work involved driving changes across organizations.

-**Going far, Together** - Exploring & Building new models around distributed work:
+**Going far, Together** - Exploring & Building new models around collaborative distributed work:

 - Communities - Design/UX, Architecture, DevOps/SRE, Quality, ...